sm3rta/habeila-portfolio/apps/portfolio/public/assets/jobApplicationsSnippets.md

 11/2020 - 01/2023

+Calqulate

-Working full-time for more than two years on this project, I led a team of 5 front-end developers in the process of creating and maintaining features while setting design system standards for the design team to follow.
+- Led team of 4 front-end developers to create and maintain features and set clear design system standards
-My biggest responsibility in this project was to create and maintain different libraries in a monorepo for tables, charts and reusable UI components.

-Calqulate is A financial tool for modern SaaS organizations that

-- Collects data from multiple sources and automatically generates reports on finances, growth metrics, cashflow forecasting, cash management, customer growth and churn, multi-source subscription management and more.
-- Features complex editable tree tables with fixed columns, sticky headers and advanced styles, interactive data rich charts.
-- Integrates with most known major accounting and subscription software like Stripe, Procountor, QuickBooks and Xero.

-Achievements:
+- Developed front-end monorepo architecture with 2 apps and 5 independent libraries

-- Built a proprietary charts library using D3 with 10 different types of charts with animations, interactive tooltips, legends and placeholders with randomly generated data'
+- Developed a proprietary charts library using D3.js with 10 different types of charts with animations, interactive tooltips, legends and placeholders with randomly generated data
-- Created front-end monorepo architecture, including 2 apps and 5 independent libraries
-- Built a library for performant editable tree tables with fixed columns, virtual sticky headers and advanced styles
+- Built performant editable tree tables with fixed columns, virtual sticky headers, and advanced styles
-- Built a responsive app layout with Atlassian-like collapsible drawer and mobile menu
 - Built time selectors and filters that follow a global state design pattern and sync with the URL
-- Built an integration with Stripe for the users to pay for subscriptions
+- Integrated Stripe for subscription payments
-- Built a proprietary types SDK to ensure API type safety between front-end and back-end
+- Developed proprietary types SDK for API type safety

-Technologies used:
+Technologies used

 - React
 - TypeScript